backlineint/express-proxy/README.md

 Open Questions / Issues:
 * How do we determine the correct scripts to use as part of the above command? https://github.com/netlify/build-info perhaps?
+* What is the correct way to include this script in the build?
+Wondering if the least disruptive way would be a subdirectory that has a separate set of node dependencies.
+This would require adjustments to how we're identifying the framework here (might not be much of an issue if that info exists in envars.)

 ---